Modris-lat/Crypto-exchanges-quotes-harvester/README.md

 <p>At the start of application settings-menu appear where can choose default settings or set new settings by choise.</p>
 <p>Settings menu(default settings can be set, if the same values required for multiple app starts):
 <ul>
-  <li>Set flush-period.
-That is a time interval for data stored in database.</li>
+  <li>Set flush-period (time interval for data stored in database)</li>
-  <li>Set list of regular instruments to be stored.</li>
+  <li>Set list of regular instruments to be stored</li>
   <li>(optional)Set list of synthetic instruments from which regular instruments are calculated in the process and stored.
 Synthetic input is case sensitive(instrument1 instrument2).
 Instrument2 will always be divided by instrument1.
-Correct input required.</li>
+Correct input required</li>
 </ul>
 </p>
 <p>In the process log messages are created when server or application errors occur and stored in additional table</p>